 "SNHU has become my family, and I feel so fortunate and proud to say that I attended this university!"

 My journey at SNHU!
-Attending SNHU, since 2012, has been an amazing experience on so many levels as a non-traditional day student, as well as a COCE student to complete my BA as a hospitality/business student.
+Attending SNHU, since 2012, has been an amazing experience on so many levels as a non-traditional day student, as well as an online student to complete my BA as a hospitality/business student.
 Achieving the president’s list and honors were a just a few of my proud moments!

 Being an adult student amongst the younger generation, I certainly had apprehensions, especially acclimating to a new environment along with juggling my family responsibilities.
 I am a proud wife and mother of two daughters: Julianna is seventeen and a senior at Central High School, and Sophia is eight, and a second grader at Webster Elementary, here in Manchester, New Hampshire.